HarperDB/documentation/docs/developers/operations-api/users-and-roles.md

 # Users and Roles

 ## List Roles
 Returns a list of all roles.
-Learn more about HarperDB roles here: https://harperdb.io/docs/security/users-roles/.
+[Learn more about HarperDB roles here.](../security/users-and-roles.md)

 _Operation is restricted to super_user roles only_